-Student withdrawals from FNU on the 18th day of a 75 day term.
+A student withdraws from FNU on the 18th day of a 75 day term.
 The student's financial responsibility will be 24% (18/75 = 24%) of tuition and applicable fees.
 FNU is eligible to retain 24% of funds received to pay for tuition and applicable fees.
-The remaining 76% of funds received are classified as unearned and will be refunded to the proper funding source.
-This may be the student or may be a lender/funder as appropriate.
-If the student withdrawal after the 46th day of the term, the student will be responsible for 100% of all charges for that term.
+The remaining 76% of funds received are classified as unearned and will be refunded to the proper fund source (lender, VA, student, and etc.)